dendibakh/perf-book/chapters/19-Appendix/Appendix-D.md

 ...
 ```

 Above is shown just a small snippet from the long execution log.
-In this log, __we have traces of every instruction executed while our program was running__.
+In this log, we have traces of *every* instruction executed while our program was running.
 We can literally observe every step that was made by the program.
-It is a very strong foundation for further analysis.
+It is a very strong foundation for further functional and performance analysis.

 ## Use Cases {.unnumbered .unlisted}